THE MANUSCRIPT GENERAL GUIDELINES

 b.
 Articles that will be published are the results of community service activities and research article.

 c.
-The article can be written in English or Bahasa Indonesia for 10-15 pages not include title, abstract, author, an affiliation of the author, correspondence of author and reference.
+The article can be written in Bahasa Indonesia for 10-15 pages not include title, abstract, author, an affiliation of the author, correspondence of author and reference.

 d.
 The Page settings are 2 columns and distance between columns 5 mm, while Title, Author Identity, and Abstract are written in 1 column.

 d.
 Articles are typed in the size of 1.5 spaces using quarto paper (A4) with the width of the margins (margin) is 3 cm for the left, while the top, bottom and right are 2.0 cm and fonts Times New Roman size 12.

 e.
 The abstract should be typed in Indonesian and English.
 This abstract section should be typed in Italic font and font size of 12 pt single spacing.
 The abstract number of words of 150-200.
 The single spacing should be used between the lines in this abstract.
 Abstract both of English and Bahasa must be completed with 3-5 keywords.

 f.
 Special for the article section, please use left margin of 3 cm, the top, right and bottom margins of 2 cm.
 The 1.5 spacing should be used between the lines in this article.